Deputy constables chasing suspect near San Jacinto River

-HOUSTON, Texas (KTRK) --We're following breaking news in northeast Harris County, where deputy constables are pursuing a chase suspect.
+HOUSTON, Texas (KTRK) --Deputy constables are searching for a chase suspect near the San Jacinto River in northeast Harris County.

-The Precinct 4 Constable's Office says they chased the suspect on West Sam Houston Parkway to an area near Lake Houston.
+The Precinct 4 Constable's Office says they chased the suspect on West Sam Houston Parkway to a wooded area in the 12800 block of Aqueduct Road near Indian Oaks Lane.

-The suspect bailed out of their vehicle in the 12800 block of Aqueduct Road near the San Jacinto River.
+The suspect bailed out of their vehicle and disappeared in an area near the river.

-Deputy constables described the suspect as a white male wearing a black or gray shirt.
+Deputy constables are searching the area for the suspect, who is described only as a white male wearing a black or gray shirt.

 We do not know why deputy constables initially followed the suspect.